algobulls/algobulls_help_site/docs/index.md

     ZEBU
     ZERODHA

-Make sure you sign up and setup your account with any of these brokers before proceeding further, as you will need to provide those details to AlgoBulls to [bind it](member/Settings/broking-settings) with the broking account.
+Make sure you sign up and set up your account with any of these brokers before proceeding further, as you will need to provide those details to AlgoBulls to [bind it](member/Settings/broking-settings) with the broking account.

 !!!
 Note
     * You can skip this step if you are looking to do Backtesting and Paper Trading (**but not Real Trading**)